eeeschwartz/erikschwartz/_posts/2015-12-16-drupal-8-force-ssl-pantheon.md

 ### To use SSL through the Pantheon dev workflow

-Put this bad boy right at the top to redirect ASAP if HTTP
+Put this bad boy right at the top to redirect ASAP if HTTP:

 ```php
 /sites/default/settings.php